ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

  cd .ssh
  ```

-* Create a new SSH key pair with the RSA algorithm.
+* 4. Create a new SSH key pair with the RSA algorithm.
 To do this, type:

 ```
 ssh-keygen -t rsa
 ```

-* When prompted to enter the file where the key will be saved, enter the file path:
+* 5. hen prompted to enter the file where the key will be saved, enter the file path:

 ```
 ./id_rsa
 ```

-* Press <strong>Enter</strong>.
+* 6. Press <strong>Enter</strong>.
 Leave the <strong>Enter passphrase</strong> (empty for no passphrase): prompt empty and press <strong>Enter</strong> to use no passphrase.

-* Leave the prompt blank and press <strong>Enter</strong> again to confirm using an empty passphrase.
+* 7. Leave the prompt blank and press <strong>Enter</strong> again to confirm using an empty passphrase.

 A key fingerprint and randomart image will populate the screen, confirming you have successfully changed the SSH key pair.
 Press <strong>Enter.</strong>